towolf/towolf.github.com/docs/PsychBasic/GetMouse.markdown

 Currently Linux only, silently ignored on other operating systems.

-On Linux, the optional 'valuator' return argument contains the current values of all axis on a multi\-axis device, ie., a device which not only has an x\- and y\-axis like a conventional mouse.
+On Linux, the optional 'valuator' return argument contains the current values of all axis on a multi-axis device, ie., a device which not only has an x- and y-axis like a conventional mouse.
 E.g., digitizer tablets
 \(like the "Wacom" pen tablets\), may also have axis \(also called "valuators"\) which report pen rotation, pen tilt and yaw angle wrt. the tablet surface, distance to the tablet surface, or normal and tangential pen pressure.